pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       For example, "pywbem_*" returns classes whose name begins with "PyWBEM_", "pywbem_", etc. "*system*" returns classes whose names include the case insensitive string "system".

+      If a CIMError occurs on any enumerate, it is flagged with a warning message and the search for instances continues.
+      If an Error exception occurs (ex.
+Connection error) the scan is terminated under the assumption that the server may have failed and the remaining items are shown as "Not scanned".

       This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces.